boucadair/add-resolver-information/draft-ietf-add-resolver-info.md

    (DNS) Parameters" registry available at {{RRTYPE}}:

 ~~~~
 Type: RESINFO
 Value: TBD
 Meaning: Resolver Information as Key/Value Pairs
 Reference: [RFCXXXX]
 ~~~~

 ## DNS Resolver Information Key Registration {#key-reg}

-   This document requests IANA to create a new registry entitled "DNS Resolver Information Keys".
-This registry contains definitions of the keys that can be used to provide the resolver information.
+   This document requests IANA to create a new sub-registry entitled "DNS Resolver Information Keys" under the "Domain Name System (DNS) Parameters" registry ({{IANA-DNS}}).
+This new registry contains definitions of the keys that can be used to provide the resolver information.

    The registration procedure is Specification Required (Section 4.6 of